 Bom Jesus Basilica Church - Goa India

-Bom Jesus is India’s first minor basilica located in the Konkan region.
-The basilica is both a pilgrimage centre and a local monument, recognised as a UNESCO World Heritage Site.
-The church was first built in 1605 and offers a fascinating glimpse of Baroque architecture.
+India’s first minor basilica and a UNESCO World Heritage Site, this 1605-built church in the Konkan region is a must-see for its Baroque architecture.
 We visit this remarkable attraction on our Golden Triangle & Goa tour.

 Dudhsagar Falls